 A financial advisor shares key strategies to maximize your giving impact

 Landis Wiley is a Certified Financial Planner (CFP) in Cedar Rapids, Iowa who serves a wide range of clients as part of the leadership team at Basepoint Wealth.
 Giving is a significant part of many financial plans, so we engaged Landis to share insights from some of the conversations he regularly has about strategic philanthropy with his clients.
+We sat down with Landis, and asked some big questions about how financial planning and giving strategy can work together to meet your personal mission.
+Here’s the interview.

 First off, Landis, can you tell us about yourself?
 How did you become a financial planner, and why do you love this work?